 What should you NOT do?

-- Discontinue lessons altogether – Swimming lessons are, first and foremost, about safety.
+- Discontinue lessons altogether – swim lessons are, first and foremost, about safety.
 Discontinuing lessons is detrimental for a child’s development.
 Swimming is an essential skill for water safety and sometimes, survival.

 - Allow your anxiety to show through your child – We know the crying can get frustrating, but the last thing your child needs is an added dose of anxiety to compound his/her own.